History of Singapore in Timeline

 As of December 2011, 8,800 foreigners were diagnosed with HIV.

-2011: PAP Electoral Results
+2011: PAP's Worst Electoral Results

-In 2011, the PAP suffered its worst ever electoral results, winning just 60% of votes.
+In 2011, the PAP suffered its worst-ever electoral results, winning just 60% of votes.

-As of January 2013, 5,400 Singaporeans were diagnosed with HIV.
+January 2013: 5,400 Singaporeans were diagnosed with HIV

-As of December 2013, there were about 224,500 foreign domestic workers in Singapore.
+December 2013: 224,500 foreign domestic workers in Singapore

-2013: Changi Airport Rated World's Best Airport
+2013: World's Best Airport

 2013: China Becomes Largest Trading Partner